-Manager where a waiver to such compliance is sought and document in the project's OPR in conjunction with the Commissioning Agent.

-- G. All mechanical system components shall be the manufacturers' standard commercial product.
+- Manager where a waiver to such compliance is sought and document in the project's OPR in conjunction with the Commissioning Agent. - G. All mechanical system components shall be the manufacturers' standard commercial product.
 A standard commercial product is a product that has been sold for a period of at least three years on the commercial market through advertisements, manufacturer's catalogs or brochures, and represents the latest production models.
-The products shall have proven successful field experience which involved operation or use under conditions equivalent to those of the project on which they are applied for the same three- year period. - H. Application: These criteria apply to all facilities administered by the Board of Regents regardless of size or origin of project and source of funds. - I. Design Responsibility: Responsibility for project design resides solely with the Board of Regents.
-The Construction and Office of Facilities or the Chancellor's staff, supervises and administers project preparation for contracting as a service to the individual institutions. - J. Design Policy: The mechanical system will be considered an essential element of each building with adequate space allocated for it and in a manner that will permit the installation of a well-designed system capable of being operated and maintained with minimum expenditure of physical plant power.
+The products shall have proven successful field experience which involved operation or use under conditions equivalent to those of the project on which they are applied for the same three- year period. - Application: These criteria apply to all facilities administered by the Board of Regents H. regardless of size or origin of project and source of funds. - I. Design Responsibility: Responsibility for project design resides solely with the Board of Regents.
+The Construction and Office of Facilities or the Chancellor's staff, supervises and administers project preparation for contracting as a service to the individual institutions. - Design Policy: The mechanical system will be considered an essential element of each building with adequate space allocated for it and in a manner that will permit the installation of a well-designed system capable of being operated and maintained with minimum expenditure of physical plant power.
+Policy applies to all internal and external air & waterside equipment replacements including systems 2000 CFM or greater and require complete Mechanical / Electrical / Plumbing Design Analysis and Calculations for current occupancy use.